SamuraisEpic/vfio-gpu-passthrough/README.md

 ##### **\*\*Note for 1.3: This setting might not apply at all to your board, or only one of the two options may apply**

 ##### 1.0.1: Virtualisation
 The first thing you'll want to enable in the BIOS is Virtualisation.
-For my board, or generally and ASUS PRIME board, this can be found under the `Advanced` tab in `CPU Configuration`
+For my board, or generally any ASUS PRIME AM4 board, this can be found under the `Advanced` tab in `CPU Configuration`
 ![CPU Options](https://github.com/SamuraisEpic/vfio-gpu-passthrough/blob/main/images/BIOS%20Images/CPU-options.png?raw=true)
 Within here, you're gonna wanna look for `SVM Mode` or `SVM`, and make sure it's set to *enabled*![SVM Mode](https://github.com/SamuraisEpic/vfio-gpu-passthrough/blob/main/images/BIOS%20Images/SVM.png?raw=true)